Health and Safety Guidance on a Risk Assessment

 - How often, and how many workers are exposed to a particular hazard?

-There is a variety of methods for risk assessments to be carried out that comply with legal requirements.
+There is a variety of methods for assessments to be carried out that comply with legal requirements.
 It will depend on the organisation’s own processes and industry that will determine the type of risk assessment and the frequency.

 Risks can be ranked from high to low, and according to the these, the more significant risks must be prioritised first when control measures are implemented.